webbynet/protostuff-runtime-proto/readme.md

 ### Requirements

-This project designed to support protostuff version 1.0.9
+This project designed to support protostuff version 1.0.9.
+All generated files are using protostuff-default.proto import, that is located in src/main/resources/